Rough differential equations in the flow approach

-Take for instance $\tau=\tOne$, we have, for $t\in[0,\mu]$, and using the support properties of $G_\mu$, \begin{equs} \int_{\R^2} \xi^{\tOnesmall}_{0,\mu}(t,s^{\tOnesmall}_1,s^{\tOnesmall}_2)\rmd s^{\tOnesmall}_1\rmd s^{\tOnesmall}_2= \xi(t)(G-G_\mu)*\xi(t)=\xi(t)\int_0^t\rmd W_s=W^{\noise}_{0,t}\otimes \rmd W_t\,, \end{equs} which looks like (the derivative of) $W^{\tOnesmall}_{0,t}$.
+Take for instance $\tau=\tOne$, we have, for $t\in[0,\mu]$, and using the support properties of $G_\mu$, \begin{equs} \int_{\R^2} \zeta^{\tOnesmall}_{0,\mu}(t,s^{\tOnesmall}_1,s^{\tOnesmall}_2)\rmd s^{\tOnesmall}_1\rmd s^{\tOnesmall}_2= \xi(t)(G-G_\mu)\big(\1_{\geqslant0}\xi\big)(t)=\xi(t)\int_0^t\rmd W_s=W^{\noise}_{0,t}\otimes \rmd W_t\,, \end{equs} which looks like (the derivative of) $W^{\tOnesmall}_{0,t}$.

-However, $\xi^{\tOnesmall}_{0,\mu}$ is not an increment process since we have fixed $s=0$, but in the flow approach the effective scale $\mu$ gives the desired power-counting without taking increments \footnote{In particular, for $t\geqslant2\mu$, $(G-G_\mu)*\xi(t)=0$.}.
+However, $\zeta^{\tOnesmall}_{0,\mu}$ is not an increment process since we have fixed $s=0$, but in the flow approach the effective scale $\mu$ gives the desired power-counting without taking increments \footnote{In particular, for $t\geqslant2\mu$, $(G-G_\mu)\big(\1_{\geqslant0}\xi\big)=0$.}.

-A major difference between the flow approach versus branched rough paths is the latter requires important algebraic relations in branched rough paths between the components of \eqref{eq:increments}, which are related to them being increments, and these do not appear to have any analogue in the flow approach.
+A major difference between the flow approach versus branched rough paths is that the framework of branched rough paths requires important algebraic relations between the components of \eqref{eq:increments} which are related to them being increments.
+These do not appear to have any analogue in the flow approach.

 \end{remark} \begin{remark} The only trees $\tau$ in $\mcT_*$ whose elements have non-trivial automorphism group are $\tThree$ and the trees appearing in $\tThree\graft\sigma$ for $\sigma\in\mcT$.
 All of these mentioned trees $\tau$ have $\Aut(\btau)=\Z_2$. \end{remark}